 Blur the background in a video

 The main feature that set iPhone’s camera application apart from all other phones was the introduction of portrait mode.
-It allowed users to take photos and adjust the depth of field in a photo after taking it.
+This iPhone video enhancement app allowed users to take photos and adjust the depth of field in a photo after taking it.
 Moreover, this technique mimicked the DSLR shallow depth of field looks into an iPhone.
 But, this effect is limited to photos only.
-However, you can download and use FOCOS live applications from the app store and use it to blur out the background in not only photos but videos too.
-Additionally, FOCOS Live also allows users to adjust the aperture size in the app’s editor to change the depth of field after shooting a video.
-For now, you can download the app for free but to use premium features such as exporting videos in 1080p or 4k, the app demands a subscription.
+However, you can download a third party app like FOCOS live applications from the app store and use it to reduce background noise and blur out the background in not only photos but iPhone videos too.
+Additionally, FOCOS Live is a powerful video enhancement app that also allows users to adjust the aperture size in the app’s editor to change the depth of field after shooting a video.
+For now, you can download the app for free but to use features of the premium version such as exporting videos in 1080p or 4k, the iPhone video enhancement app demands a subscription.

 Using Soft lighting